boholder/puntgun/docs/configuration.md

 it will ask you to input secrets through terminal, then save all secrets into an encrypted file (named as `<secrets_file>`), sort of like put them into a chest and lock the chest.
-No one can figure out the secret values even they can read the `<secrets_file>`, there are just meaningless cipher text, no plain text.
+No one can figure out the secret values even they can read the `<secrets_file>`, there are just meaningless ciphertext, no plain text.

 Stay in simple, for encrypting that `<secrets_file>`, we'll need a private key (another secret value), the tool will automatically generate one for you.